hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 <img src="../img/tss-dist.png">

-#### Writing annotations to file
+### Writing annotations to file

 It would be nice to have the annotations for each peak call written to file, as it can be useful to browse the data and subset calls of interest.
 The **annotation information** is stored in the `peakAnnoList` object.
 To retrieve it we use the following syntax:

 	nanog_annot <- as.data.frame(peakAnnoList[["Nanog"]]@anno)

 Take a look at this dataframe.
-You should see columns corresponding to your input BED file and addditional columns containing annotation (gene, geneStrand, transcriptId, distanceToTSS etc.)
+You should see columns corresponding to your input BED file and addditional columns containing nearest gene(s), the distance from peak to the TSS of its nearest gene, genomic region of the peak and other information.
+Since some annotation may overlap, ChIPseeker has adopted the following priority in genomic annotation.

+* Promoter
+* 5’ UTR
+* 3’ UTR
+* Exon
+* Intron
+* Downstream (defined as the downstream of gene end)
+* Intergenic

-We **don't have gene symbols** listed in there, but we can fetch them using **Biomart** and add them to the table before we write to file.
+One thing we **don't have is gene symbols** listed in table, but we can fetch them using **Biomart** and add them to the table before we write to file.
 This makes it easier to browse through the results.

 ```
 # Get entrez gene Ids